 Should you buy a .law name for your law firm?

-Rarely a week goes by where I don’t speak with a lawyer who has amassed a small army of hundreds of yet-to-be-deployed domain names.
+Rarely a week goes by where our sales team doesn’t speak with a lawyer who has amassed a small army of hundreds of yet-to-be-deployed domain names.
 Every time a new top level domain (TLD) there is a flurry of hype.
 So the release of the .law TLD into a sea of available TLDs is certain to by on more than a few lawyers’ minds.